pnnl/DDKS/README.md

 <sup>1</sup>: Pacific Northwest National Laboratory,
 <sup>2</sup>: Karlsruhe Institute of Technology

-This code accompanies our preprint paper submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence titled "Accelerated Computation of a High Dimensional Kolmogorov-Smirnov Distance" (arXiv link to come in the next few days).
+This code accompanies our paper submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence titled "Accelerated Computation of a High Dimensional Kolmogorov-Smirnov Distance" (arXiv link to come in the next few days).